1. The paradigm shift: taxing 'creation' vs. taxing 'velocity'

 This administrative shift at the corporate level, however, is merely the foundation for the radical windfall awaiting the individual citizen.

-2. The mechanics of the 20/7 model: the "65% recovery rule"
+2. The mechanics of the 20/7 model: tiered recovery with a 65% default

 The math in practice (for a $100 business-to-business service):